msu-video-group/ECCVW24_Saliency_Prediction/README.md

 File structure:
 1) `Videos.zip` - 1500 (1000 Train + 500 Test) .mp4 video (kindly reminder: many videos contain an audio stream and users watched the video with the sound turned ON!)

-2) `TrainTestSplit.json` — in this json we provide Train/Public Test/Private Test split of all videos
+2) `TrainTestSplit.json` — in this JSON we provide Train/Public Test/Private Test split of all videos

-3) `SaliencyTrain.zip'/'SaliencyTest.zip` — almost-losslessly (crf 0, 10bit, min-max normalized) compressed continuous saliency maps videos for Train/Test subset
+3) `SaliencyTrain.zip'/'SaliencyTest.zip` — almost losslessly (crf 0, 10bit, min-max normalized) compressed continuous saliency maps videos for Train/Test subset

-4) `FixationsTrain.zip'/'FixationsTest.zip` — contains following files for Train/Test subset:
+4) `FixationsTrain.zip'/'FixationsTest.zip` — contains the following files for Train/Test subset:

-* `.../video_name/fixations.json` — per-frame fixations coordinates, from which saliency maps were obtained, this json will be used for metrics calculation
+* `.../video_name/fixations.json` — per-frame fixations coordinates, from which saliency maps were obtained, this JSON will be used for metrics calculation

-* `.../video_name/fixations/` — binary fixation maps in '.png' format (since some fixations could share the same pixel, this is a lossy representation and is NOT used either in calculating metrics or generating Gaussians, however we provide them for visualization and frames count checks)
+* `.../video_name/fixations/` — binary fixation maps in '.png' format (since some fixations could share the same pixel, this is a lossy representation and is NOT used either in calculating metrics or generating Gaussians, however, we provide them for visualization and frames count checks)

 5) `VideoInfo.json` — meta information about each video (e.g. license)